DavidSuy/fly-swatter/Team-Agreement.md

 1. Strengths?
 - Miguel’s strength within this program is CSS and HTML.
 With the ability to learn new stuff, work as a team, and plan effectively.
-- Jackson is good at Javascript and referencing css element paths.
+- Jackson is good at Javascript and referencing css element paths as well as react with bootstrap.
 - David's strengths are structured html layout/ grid.
-Decent understanding with github and version control
+Decent understanding with github and version control.
+- Jeffery strength are "".

 2. How can you best utilize these strengths in the execution of your project?